apgeorg/Behavioral-Cloning/report/report.md

 To capture good driving behavior, I first recorded four laps on track one using center lane driving.
 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn these behavior.

 For the final training set I randomly select images from the left, right or center camera.
-So the total number of the training set is XXX.
+So the total number of the training set is 26256.

 To augment the data set, I also randomly flipped images and the steering angles thinking that this would remove the bias from the model.
 For example, here is an image that has then been flipped: